alis-lang/alis/docs/spec.md

 bar = foo; // invalid
 ```

-## `this` member in struct
+## `this` alias in struct

-Having `X.this` defined, where X is a struct, will add a fallback member to do
+Having `X.this` alias, where X is a struct, will add a fallback member to do
 operations on rather than the struct itself. `this` can only be an alias, not
-directly a member name:
+directly a member:

 ```
 struct Length{